Brewers vs. Angels Player Props Betting Odds

-Player prop bet options for Hunter Renfroe and others are listed when the Milwaukee Brewers host the Los Angeles Angels at American Family Field on Friday at 8:10 PM ET.
+Hunter Renfroe is one of the top players with prop bets for the taking when the Milwaukee Brewers and the Los Angeles Angels meet at American Family Field on Saturday (first pitch at 7:10 PM ET).

 Bet on this matchup or its props with DraftKings!